alanma/SpringSocialNetwork/README.md

 - [Apache Lucene](http://lucene.apache.org/core/)
 - [Elastic Search](http://www.elasticsearch.org/) (optional add-on, as a replacement for Lucene)

-Tatami is developped by [Ippon Technologies](http://www.ippon.fr)

 Current build status is available on [BuildHive](https://buildhive.cloudbees.com/job/ippontech/job/tatami/) : [![Build Status](https://buildhive.cloudbees.com/job/ippontech/job/tatami/badge/icon)](https://buildhive.cloudbees.com/job/ippontech/job/tatami/)

 Tatami Bot
 -----------------

-The Tatami Bot is an optional software, which fetches data over your company's Intranet and on the Internet, and aggregates this data on Tatami.
+This is an optional software, which fetches data over your company's Intranet and on the Internet, and aggregates this data.

-More information on the [Tatami Bot homepage](https://github.com/ippontech/tatami-bot).

 Installation for developpers
 ---------------------------------------